Ulflander/compendium-js/README.md

 # Compendium

-Rule-Based English Natural Language Processing for Node.js and the browser.
+Rule-based English Natural Language Processing for Node.js and the browser.

 90k only for the browser package.